 The other tenant was the Rhode Island Patient Advocacy Coalition.
 Executive Director JoAnne Leppanen said RIPAC neither grew nor stored medical marijuana in their Kinsley Avenue office.

 According to the indictment, White and Marshall’s operation started in August of 2013, about 18 months before the fire.

 Last summer, in South Kingstown, a BHO lab explosion was deadly after a home went up in flames.
 Dillon Kantlehner, 26, was indicted on two counts involving BHO manufacturing. .

-Kantlehner was hospitalized for two months with severe burns, and the indictment states an unidentified man died in October from burns from that July fire.
+Kantlehner was hospitalized for two months with severe burns.
+Brett Carrano, 27, of West Warwick. died in October from burns from the July fire.

 In Westerly, a November BHO explosion and fire is blamed on Scott Slagel, 41, who has made a plea agreement with the government.

 A West Warwick case in July, also detailed during the government’s news conference, is the only one of the four that did not involve a fire.
 West Warwick’s Police Chief Colonel Richard Silva said one of his officers noticed a detail in an apartment building that indicated a possible effort to hide the odor of a drug lab.